damons/permutohedron/README.md

-# permutohedron
-A trust-based decentralized Web/P2P AI/NLP search engine using Prolog.
+#   permutohedron  ⤚ A trust-based decentralized Web/P2P AI/NLP search engine using Prolog.

+STATUS:  PLACEHOLDER -  PLEASE STAND BY

 This is the search module for Prolog.Computer.